The Bill of Rights: What Does it Say?

 The First Amendment provides several rights protections: to express ideas through speech and the press, to assemble or gather with a group to protest or for other reasons, and to ask the government to fix problems.
 It also protects the right to religious beliefs and practices.
 It prevents the government from creating or favoring a religion.

-The Second Amendment protects the right to bear arms.
+The Second Amendment protects the right to keep and bear arms.

 The Third Amendment prevents government from forcing homeowners to allow soldiers to use their homes.
 Before the Revolutionary War, laws gave British soldiers the right to take over private homes.